2014 Winner: KickStart International

-KickStart International is a non-profit social enterprise with a mission to lift millions of people out of poverty quickly, cost-effectively and sustainably, and in doing so, to fundamentally change the way the world fights poverty.
-They see the untapped entrepreneurial drive in the world’s poorest people and they harness this potential for massive change.
-They find profitable business opportunities open to many thousands of poor people and then, design, manufacture, market, and sell simple technologies that unlock these opportunities.
+KickStart International is a non-profit social enterprise with a mission to lift millions of people out of poverty quickly, cost-effectively, and sustainably.
+In doing so, they aim to fundamentally change the way the world fights poverty.
+KickStart International sees the untapped entrepreneurial drive in the world’s poorest people and strives to harness this potential for massive change.
+They work in Africa to find profitable business opportunities open to many thousands of poor people and then design, manufacture, market, and sell simple technologies that unlock these opportunities.

 Primary Area of Impact: Poverty Alleviation